 Deep roots spread and penetrate the water table to draw water to sustain the turfgrass.
 When drought comes, the roots draw more water from the table to perform everyday functions.
-If the roots were shallow, they wouldn’t penetrate deep into the soil to draw more water for sustaining the turf.
+If the roots were shallow, they wouldn’t penetrate deep into the soil to draw more water to sustain the turf.
 Hence, deep-rooted grass will survive in dry conditions.

 Deep-rooted grasses thrive in extreme temperatures because they have water and lose less of it to the surrounding through respiration.

-Deeply rooted grasses are also more resistant to diseases as they produce healthier turf blades less susceptible to infections.
+Deeply rooted grasses are also more resistant to diseases as they produce healthier turf blades that are less susceptible to infections.

 Loose soils are more susceptible to soil erosion because strong winds and running rainwater can easily carry them away.
 Deep roots hold the soil particles together, making them more compact.
 Compact soils are not easily carried away by rainwater or strong winds.
 Therefore, deep roots help to reduce soil erosion.

 Shallow-rooted grasses usually need water frequently as their roots cannot draw more water from the soil water table.
 However, deep-rooted grasses can penetrate deep into the soil to draw more water, even in arid weather conditions.

 Because they can draw their water from the soil, they don’t need frequent watering or irrigation.
 Less water requirement reduces the time and effort you use watering the lawn often.

 Some mineral salts are found deep into the soil, and grass roots must be deep to obtain them.
 Sometimes, fast-release fertilizers are leached deep into the soil and can only be obtained by deep roots.